 For instance, Harvard University, the world's best economics school according to the 2020 QS World University Rankings, has produced eight U.S. presidents and more than 300 distinguished scholars (Top Universities, nd).
 Students are assured of a program that has propelled serious learners to the top of their industries or at least at a level on which they have succeeded financially.

 The question now is if the added costs of entering a prestigious private university worth the trouble when there are more affordable options available.
 It really depends on what students intend to pursue.
-Should they want a career as an economist, taking the prestigious route is advisable considering the stiff competition in the professional sphere (Brendan, 2018).
-Finishing an undergraduate degree and master’s degree and obtaining a Ph.D. at any of the top universities affords learners a distinct advantage over their competitors.
-Earning back what they paid for in college will not take too long since economist jobs, on average, have a salary of $105,630 per year (U.S. Bureau of Labor Statistics, 2022).
+Should they want to pursue economics major jobs, taking the prestigious route is advisable considering the stiff competition in the professional sphere (Brendan, 2018).
+Finishing an undergraduate degree and master's degree and obtaining a Ph.D. at any of the top universities affords learners a distinct advantage over their competitors.
+Earning back what they paid for in college will not take too long since the highest paying jobs for economics majors, on average, have a salary of $105,630 per year (U.S. Bureau of Labor Statistics, 2022).

-Lastly, to answer the question “What can I do with an economics degree?,” learners can do so much more with their economics degree than being economists.
-The lines of work they can enter include being a market research analyst, financial analyst, accountant, and university professor (Profita, 2020; Wharton University of Pennsylvania, nd; Miller, 2019; AGCAS editors, 2018).
-All the aforementioned jobs are prestigious, in-demand, and come with respectable compensation.
-In fact, having a fulfilling career is well within the economics of economics majors, as long as they take their studies seriously.
-You can even further yourself in the professional world by taking up one of the best online master’s degrees in economics.
+Lastly, to answer the question "What can I do with an economics degree?" learners can do so much more with their economics degree than being economists.
+The jobs with economics degree they can enter include being a market research analyst, financial analyst, accountant, and university professor (Profita, 2020; Wharton University of Pennsylvania, nd; Miller, 2019; AGCAS editors, 2018).
+All the aforementioned jobs in economics are prestigious, in-demand, and come with respectable compensation.
+In fact, having fulfilling careers in economics is possible for economics majors, as long as they take their studies seriously.
+You can even further yourself in the professional world by taking up one of the best online master's degrees in economics.

 - Aarons, A. (n.d.).
 What is better: a B.A. or a B.S. in economics?
 SeattlePI.